gmc-code/PC-microbit-micropython/docs/radio/radio_advanced.rst

 .. code-block:: python

     # A micro:bit Firefly.
-    # By Nicholas H.Tollervey.
+    # By Nicholas H. Tollervey.
 Released to the public domain.
     from microbit import *
     import radio
     import random